Powerlearnproject/se-day1-assignment-Bellaa202/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 Ans= change analysis, release planning, system implementation, and releasing a system to customers

 List and briefly explain the phases of the Software Development Life Cycle.
-Ans=  The phases include requirements, design, implementation, testing, deployment, and maintenance
+Ans=  The phases include requirements, design, implementation, testing, deployment, and maintenance.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Ans= Agile promotes ongoing collaboration, while Waterfall focuses on thorough planning and execution in predetermined stages.